agentS/just_in/README.md

 Moreover, our architecture allows integration into existing applications.

 However, we had to little time and too few developers to implement the entire concept.
-Moreover, we reported a reproducible bug in the DB RIS::Trips API.
+Moreover, we reported a reproducible bug in the DB RIS::Trips API confirmed by developer Thies.
+As discussed with developer Thies, we found a mocking workaround for the issue.

 ### Prototype - Web Front End